Truncated Variational Expectation Maximization: Variational Approaches to Expectation Maximization and Related Work

+We briefly review well-known as well as some recent results about variational EM.
+Following the introduction of the EM algorithm \citep[e.g.][]{DempsterEtAl1977}, the central novel object introduced by variational approaches was the variational {\em free energy} (e.g., \citealt[][]{SaulEtAl1996,NealHinton1998}, also compare \citealt[][]{Hathaway1986}).
+The free energy is a lower bound of the log-likelihood, and provides the theoretical foundation of variational EM approximations.
+The crucial result relating free energy to the data likelihood \refp{EqnLikelihood} is (in our notation) given by:

+where $\DKL{q}{p}$ denotes the Kullback-Leibler (KL) divergence.
+Importantly for this work, note that the standard derivation of \refp{EqnDKLStandard} requires strictly positive variational distributions, i.e., \mbox{$\qn(\sVec)>0$} for all $\sVec$ and $n$ (we show the standard derivation in \ref{AppA}).
+Later on, in Sec.\,\ref{SecTVEM}, we will show how this restriction can be lifted.
+Using \refp{EqnDKLStandard} we observe that the free energy $\FF(q,\Theta)$ is maximized if we choose (for all $n$) the posterior distribution as variational distribution, $\qn(\sVec) = p(\sVec\,|\,\yVecN,\Theta)$ which is the subject, e.g., of Lemma~1 by \citet{NealHinton1998}.
+In the case of generative models with tractable posterior, the free energy $\FF(q,\Theta)$ is used to maximize the likelihood \refp{EqnLikelihood} by iteratively optimizing this objective w.r.t.\ paratmeters $\Theta$, and by setting $q$ to the exact posteriors.
+In comparison to the optimization of data likelihoods, the optimization of free energies is usually easier because their derivatives can be taken while the parameters $\Theta$ of the posterior distribution are held fixed.

-Overcoming the problem of computational intractability while maintaining an as good as possible approximation to the full posterior is the main motivation for variational approximations (and other approximation schemes).
-For variational EM the basic idea is to maximize the free energy $\FF(q,\Theta)$ in \refp{EqnFreeEnergy} for a constrained class of variation distributions $q$.
-If we can find variational distributions $q$ such that\\ \ \\ (A)~optimization of $\FF(q,\Theta)$ is tractable, and\\[2mm] (B)~such that the lower bound $\FF(q,\Theta)$ becomes as similar (as tight) as possible to $\LL(\Theta)$,\\ \ \\ then a tractable approximate optimization of $\LL(\Theta)$ is obtained.
+Variational approximations are motivated by generative models whose posterior probabilities are not tractable.
+To still efficiently optimize the model parameters, the basic idea of variational EM is to maximize the free energy $\FF(q,\Theta)$ in \refp{EqnFreeEnergy} for a constrained class of variation distributions~$q$.
+If we can find variational distributions $q$ such that (A)~optimization of $\FF(q,\Theta)$ is tractable, and (B)~such that the lower bound $\FF(q,\Theta)$ becomes as similar (as tight) as possible to $\LL(\Theta)$, then a tractable approximate optimization of $\LL(\Theta)$ is obtained.